meekrosoft/fff/README.md

 ## Call history
 Say you want to test that a function calls functionA, then functionB, then functionA again, how would you do that?
-Well <tt>fff</tt> maintains a call history so that it is easy to assert these expectations.
+Well `fff` maintains a call history so that it is easy to assert these expectations.

 Here's how it works: